You’re probably here because you said something like – “Hello, Hi, or Are you there” to someone over chat 🙂

 Ram: Hey Shyam!

-⌛️Shyam, who is busy writing a proposal, waits for Ram speak further…
+⌛️Shyam, who is busy writing a proposal, waits for Ram to speak further…

-⌛️Shyam realises that ram is probably expecting a reply…
+⌛️Shyam realizes that ram is probably expecting a reply…

 Shyam: Hey Ram…